-John Hancock USA receives no direct compensation from the Plan for the recordkeeping services it provides under the Plan's group annuity contract.
-For Expense Ratio information current as of the most recent quarter end, please refer to the "Returns and Fees" listing available from John Hancock USA upon request.
-For more information, please call 866-927-4968 (number for TIP) or 866-788-5436 (number for SIP) and speak to a client account representative.
+For Expense Ratio information current as of the most recent quarter end, please refer to the monthly "Return and Fees" listing available from John Hancock upon request.
+For more information, please contact your financial representative.

 Performance of the Sub-account